easywebhub/easywebhub-com/content/index.md

             },
             {
                 "title": "Allthing does on Client",
                 "name": "No database, no back-end framework.
-Only you care about front-end code, such as HTML, CSS and JS" }
+Only things you care about front-end code, such as HTML, CSS and JS"
+            }
         ]
     },